yahoo/ycb-java/README.md

 to configure themselves based on multiple dimensions describing locations, languages, environments, etc.

+This is a Java port of the [Javascript YCB library](https://github.com/yahoo/ycb).

 ## Overview

 YCB allows applications to specify configurations that change in response to